testillano/h2agent/docs/api/README.md

 * `sequence`: specific `sequence` value for the request.

-This is useful when the provision uses `seq` in its transformations to build dynamic content (e.g., a unique URI or body field).
+This is useful when the provision uses `sequence` in its transformations to build dynamic content (e.g., a unique URI or body field).
 Successive calls with different `sequence` values allow sending varied requests synchronously:

 ```bash
 # Send three requests with sequence values 10, 20 and 30: